 For warrants that are not indexed to the Company’s stock, the Company records the fair value of the issued warrants as a liability at each balance sheet date and records changes in the estimated fair value as a non-cash gain or loss in the consolidated statement of operations and comprehensive income.
 The warrant liability is recognized in the balance sheet at the fair value (level 3).
 The fair value of these warrants have been determined using the Black-Scholes pricing mode.
 The Black-Scholes pricing model provides for assumptions regarding volatility, call and put features and risk-free interest rates within the total period to maturity.
-The Company revalued the warrants utilizing a binomial model as of December 31, 2016 and 2015, respectively, with no material difference in the value.
+The Company revalued the warrants utilizing a binomial model as of December 31, 2016 with no material difference in the value.
 The warrants expired on April 17, 2017.

 Recently issued accounting pronouncements

-During 2016, the Company have made significant progress toward its evaluation of the potential changes from adopting the new standard on its future financial reporting and disclosures.
+During 2016, the Company made significant progress toward its evaluation of the potential changes from adopting the new standard on its future financial reporting and disclosures.
 The Company has established a cross-functional implementation team on assessment on the five-step model of the new standard to its revenue contracts.
 The adoption of this guidance is not expected to have a material effect on our result of operations, financial position or liquidity.
-The management has not yet selected a transition method.
-The Company anticipates adopting this new guidance on January 1, 2018, and plans on giving additional updates on its progress and further conclusions on its Form-10Q’s during the first and second quarters of 2017.
+Management currently anticipates using the modified retrospective method as of January 1, 2018.

 On February 25, 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 It requires that a lessee recognize the assets and liabilities that arise from operating leases.
 A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 Public business entities should apply the amendments in ASU 2016-02 for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (i.e., January 1, 2019, for a calendar year entity).
 Early application is permitted for all public business entities and all nonpublic business entities upon issuance.
 The Company is currently evaluating the impact of adopting ASU 2016-02 on its consolidated financial statements.